-While Colorado benefits from broad expertise in science and technology – including over a dozen federal research laboratories in the state contributing $1.5 billion to Colorado’s economy – three sectors stand out in our burgeoning high-tech economy: aerospace, bioscience and clean technology.
+While Colorado benefits from broad expertise in science and technology — including over a dozen federal research laboratories and many world-class universities — three sectors stand out in our burgeoning high-tech economy: aerospace, bioscience and clean technology.

-Colorado has one of the top three aerospace economies in the country.
-We are home to three key military command posts (Air Force Space Command, North American Aerospace Defense Command (NORAD), and U.S. Northern Command), three space-related U.S. Air Force bases (Buckley, Peterson, and Schriever), and many of the nation's top aerospace companies.
-The University of Colorado receives more research funding from the National Aeronautics and Space Administration (NASA) than any other university.
-In addition, the space industry brings thousands of high-paying jobs to Colorado: The average wage for an aerospace industry employee is more than double Colorado's private sector average wage.
+Colorado has the second ranked aerospace economy in the nation.
+We are home to three key military command posts (Air Force Space Command, North American Aerospace Defense Command, or NORAD, and U.S. Northern Command), three space-related U.S. Air Force bases (Buckley, Peterson and Schriever), and many of the nation's top aerospace companies.
+The University of Colorado receives more research funding from NASA than any other university.
+All told, the space industry in Colorado employs 66,000 workers across all sectors.
+And these are high-paying jobs: the average wage for a private aerospace employee is nearly double Colorado's average private sector wage.

-Whether it’s building NASA’s next space transportation system, furthering commercial launch capabilities, or advancing earth science, space science and aeronautics, the future of space exploration is being built right here in Colorado.
-I am proud to support Colorado’s tradition of aerospace leadership.
+Whether it’s leading NASA’s next-generation deep space mission, furthering commercial launch capabilities, developing a high-performance clean space propulsion system, or advancing earth science, space science and aeronautics, the future of space is being spearheaded right here in Colorado.
+This is the tradition of aerospace leadership that I’m proud to support as your senator.

-I also have long been a strong supporter of bioscience and biomedical research at the National Institutes of Health and research institutions throughout Colorado.
-Medical research into treatments and cures for diseases and conditions are the keys to not only improving and saving lives but reducing health care costs for all Americans.
-In addition, more than 20,000 bioscience employees work at over 400 companies in Colorado.
+I have also been a strong supporter of bioscience and biomedical research at the National Institutes of Health and research institutions throughout Colorado.
+Medical research into treatments and cures for disease is important not only for improving and saving lives, but also for reducing health care costs for Colorado families.
+Innovation in the biosciences is also an important economic driver, employing more than 20,000 Coloradans at more than 400 companies throughout the state.

-The clean energy and technology sector – companies that produce energy from renewable sources or promote energy conservation or efficiency – grew by an astounding 33 percent in Colorado between 2005 and 2010, which was three times the national rate.
-That growth is due in no small part to the extraordinary work and access to talent at our universities and federal research labs, especially the National Renewable Energy Laboratory in Golden, Colorado.
-Federal investments in clean technology research, combined with forward-looking energy policies like Colorado’s renewable electricity standard, have made Colorado a national leader in clean energy.
+Our research community also fuels our thriving clean energy and technology sector.
+Colorado companies that produce energy from renewable sources or promote energy conservation or efficiency grew by an astounding 37 percent between 2007 and 2012 — a growth rate that was nearly three times the national average.
+That growth is due in no small part to the extraordinary work and talent at our universities and federal research labs, especially the National Renewable Energy Laboratory in Golden.
+Smart federal investments in clean technology research, combined with forward-looking energy policies like our statewide renewable electricity standard, have made Colorado a national leader in clean energy.

-The United States cannot remain the world leader in scientific discovery and innovation unless it continues to invest in educating Americans in science, technology, engineering, and math education – more commonly referred to as STEM education.
-It is imperative that we give our children the best chance to succeed in an ever-changing global economy.
+The United States cannot remain the world leader in scientific discovery and innovation unless it continues to invest in educating Americans in science, technology, engineering and math — more commonly referred to as STEM education.
+A well-rounded education will be the key to success in the 21st century economy, which is why improving STEM education will give our children the best chance to succeed in an ever-changing global jobs race.
 Yet despite the growing importance of STEM fields, American students continue to perform poorly on international tests of science and math compared to other industrialized nations.
-We must improve investments now to prepare them for the jobs of tomorrow - and that includes producing qualified teachers to guide them.
+We must improve investments now to prepare them for the jobs of tomorrow — and that includes producing qualified teachers to guide them.

-In the U.S. House of Representatives, I was a founding co-chairman of the STEM Education Caucus, and I am now a member of the Senate STEM Education Caucus.
+I proudly have promoted STEM education as a founding co-chairman of the STEM Education Caucus in the U.S. House of Representatives and now as a member of the U.S. Senate STEM Education Caucus.